 What is a toxic persistent pesticide?

 A pesticide could be any kind of substance used to keep pests away, but not all pesticides are created equal.
-Toxic persistent pesticides aren’t allowed in organic farming because they can be harmful to our health and the environment and they break down very slowly, remaining in our soil, water and air.
+Toxic persistent pesticides aren’t allowed in organic farming because they can be harmful to our health and the environment.
+They break down very slowly, remaining in our soil, water and air.
 Some can continue to cause damage for decades after they’re first used.

 Organic farmers fight pests a better way